Going Away? Top Ten Tips for Your Cat’s Care

 Whatever level of care you choose for your cat, make sure you arrange it well ahead of time.
 During the busy seasons cat sitters and catteries get fully booked very quickly.
 Arranging your cat sitter early also means you’ll have time to properly prepare your kitty and carer for your time away.

-While governments still advise against using public transport due to Covid-19, Cat in a Flat would strongly advise searching for a local sitter in walking distance, or one with personal transport.
+Cat in a Flat would strongly advise searching for a local sitter in walking distance, or one with personal transport.
 You should also have a plan B in case your cat sitter has to self-isolate while you’re away.

 3. Make sure your cat is up-to-date on vaccinations, medication and flea treatment